hbarar/Data-Product-Course-Project/README.md

 3- Image.png and about.Rmd files are used for embeding image in presentation file and an explanation panel in shiny .

-4- present.Rmd : This markdown file was created to generate a presentation web by " Slidy " .
+4- present.Rmd : This markdown file was created for reproducible pitch presentation by " Slidy " .
 As a result of running this file
                 (knit to html) a  webpage (html) would be made which is a presentation .

  5- present.htm : Is a presentation htm web which you can use space button to left and right in order to navigate the slides .